JVB11/RR-Lyr-Method-Comparison/README.md

 # RR-Lyr-Method-Comparison

 The    software    package    we    developed for   period-metallicity-luminosity (PML) relation (of RR Lyrae pulsators) validation   purposes   consists   of   several   independently   working    python    scripts    (as    well    as    some    necessary    modules).
 It  should  easily  be  extendable to other PML relations/approaches (for example Period-Wesenheit relations).
-The main script works in python 2.7, whereas the query scripts have been tested/used in 3.6.
+The main PML validation script works in python 2.7, whereas the query scripts have been tested/used in 3.6.
 Future work includes updating the main script to work in 3.6 as well...

+Additionally, we provide the user with a spectrum normalization and spectral analysis script, that allow the user to determine the fundamental parameters of their RR Lyrae pulsators (or other stars in general).
+These fundamental parameters can then be used for the PML validation.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2525576.svg)](https://doi.org/10.5281/zenodo.2525576)